tomas-fryza/avr-course/Labs/06-lcd/README.md

 ## Experiments on your own

-1. Complete the `TIMER2_OVF_vect` interrupt routine by stopwatch code.
+1. Complete the `TIMER2_OVF_vect` interrupt routine with stopwatch code.

 2. Display the square of the value "seconds" at LCD position "a".